redis/redis/src/modules/API.md

 ## `RM_Log`

-    void RM_Log(RedisModuleCtx *ctx, int level, const char *fmt, ...);
+    void RM_Log(RedisModuleCtx *ctx, const char *levelstr, const char *fmt, ...);

-Produce a log message into the standard Redis log.
-All standard Redis logging configuration applies here.
-Messages can only be logged after a module has initialized, and are prefixed by the name of the module.
-Log level is specified using the REDISMODULE_LOG_* macros.
+Produces a log message to the standard Redis log, the format accepts printf-alike specifiers, while level is a string describing the log level to use when emitting the log, and must be one of the following:

+* "debug"
+* "verbose"
+* "notice"
+* "warning"

+If the specified log level is invalid, verbose is used by default.
+There is a fixed limit to the length of the log line this function is able to emit, this limti is not specified but is guaranteed to be more than a few lines of text.